Defence of the Reich

 American strategic bombing raids in June and July 1944 seriously damaged 24 synthetic oil plants and 69 refineries, which halted 98 per cent of German aviation fuel plants and dropped monthly synthetic oil production to 51,000 tons.
 After these attacks, recovery efforts in the following month could only bring back 65 per cent of aviation fuel production temporarily.
 In the first quarter of 1944, Nazi Germany produced 546,000 tons of aviation fuel, with 503,000 tons coming from synthetic fuel by hydrogenation.
-Aviation fuel stock reserves had since dropped to 70 per cent in April 1944, to 370,000 tons in June 1944, and to 175,000 tons in November.
-The Oil campaign of World War II led to chronic fuel shortages, severe curtailment of flying training and accelerated deterioration in pilot quality, eroding the Luftwaffe's fighting capacity in the last months.
+Aviation fuel stock reserves dropped to 70 per cent in April 1944, to 370,000 tons in June 1944, and to 175,000 tons in November.
+The oil campaign of World War II led to chronic fuel shortages, severe curtailment of flying training and accelerated deterioration in pilot quality, eroding the Luftwaffe's fighting capacity in the last months.
 By the end of the campaign, American forces claimed to have destroyed 35,783 enemy aircraft and the RAF claimed 21,622, for a total of 57,405 German aircraft claimed destroyed.
 (Note: Breakdown as follows: European Theater of Operations, air: 13,623, ground: 6,796; Mediterranean Theater of Operations (Italy and North Africa), air: 7,003, ground: 2,494, and 5,867 probable.)

 The USAAF dropped 1.46 million tons of bombs on Axis-occupied Europe while the RAF dropped 1.31 million tons, for a total of 2.77 million tons, of which 51.1 per cent was dropped on Germany.
-With the direct damage inflicted on Germany industry and air force, the Wehrmacht was forced to use millions of men, tens of thousands of guns and hundreds of millions of shells in a failed attempt to halt the Allied bomber offensive.
+With the direct damage inflicted on German industry and air force, the Wehrmacht was forced to use millions of men, tens of thousands of guns and hundreds of millions of shells in a failed attempt to halt the Allied bomber offensive.
 (Note: "By the autumn of 1944, the ground-based air defense force numbered 1,110,900 persons with 448,700, or 40 percent, of these persons coming from outside the Luftwaffe.
 The non-Luftwaffe personnel included 220,000 Home Guard, Labor Service, and male high school auxiliaries, 128,000 female auxiliaries, and 98,000 foreign volunteers and prisoners of war.")
 (Note: "In August 1940, the Luftwaffe's flak arm had included 791 heavy flak gun batteries, 686 light flak gun batteries, and 221 searchlight batteries operated by a total of 528,000 regular and reserve Luftwaffe personnel.
 Four years later, the size of the flak arm had increased to 2,655 heavy flak gun batteries, 1,612 light flak gun batteries, and 470 searchlight batteries.")
 The Luftwaffe's losses in this theater also sapped an enormous amount of Germany's overall war-making potential: aircraft accounted for some 40% of German military expenditures (by Reichsmark value) from 1942 to 1944.